trondhindenes/awshelper/README.md

 # AWS Helper

 <https://pypi.org/project/awshelper/>
-A utility that lets you use AWS SSO credentials when running existing commands.
+A utility that lets you use AWS SSO credentials when running tools that talk to AWS.

 ## Rationale
 AWS CLI v2 and AWS SSO use a completely new and different way to persist aws credentials.